Severe thunderstorm watch in effect for Lancaster County until midnight

 Lancaster County's under a severe thunderstorm watch until midnight, according to the National Weather Service.

-As of 8 p.m., other Pennsylvania counties under the watch are Adams, Bedford, Cumberland, Dauphin, Franklin, Fulton, Lebanon, Perry, Schuylkill, Somerset and York.
+As of 7: 15 p.m., other Pennsylvania counties under the watch are Adams, Berks, Chester, Dauphin, Delaware, Franklin, Fulton, Lebanon, Montgomery, Philadelphia and York.

 Meteorologists issue a severe thunderstorm watch when conditions are favorable for the development of severe thunderstorms.
 This does not necessarily mean that every part of the areas under a severe thunderstorm watch will experience severe weather.